aibeniq/aiben-react/CUSTOM_INSTRUCTIONS_FEATURE.md

 1. User selects a checklist to optimize
 2. User uploads a test document that SHOULD meet all requirements
 3. User enters optional custom instructions such as:
+   - "Consider this is a pediatric study when evaluating age-related requirements"
-   - "This is a Phase I oncology study, consider early-phase trial requirements"
+   - "This protocol is for a low-risk intervention, apply appropriate risk assessment criteria"
-   - "Apply FDA guidance for pediatric studies when analyzing questions"
-   - "Focus on patient safety considerations in the optimization analysis"
+   - "Focus on international regulatory requirements rather than US-specific guidelines"
 4. User clicks "Optimize Checklist" to analyze questions with the custom instructions considered
 5. System provides suggestions for improving questions that may have generated negative responses

+**Note**: The custom instructions in optimization mode are exactly the same as those used in review mode.
+They simulate realistic review conditions to ensure the optimization analysis reflects how questions would actually perform during document reviews.

 ## Technical Notes